awsdocs/aws-systems-manager-user-guide/doc_source/ps-default-tier.md

 For more information about creating and editing IAM policies, see [Creating IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) in the *IAM User Guide*\.

-## Specifying or changing the Parameter Store default tier \(console\)<a name="parameter-store-throughput-increasing"></a>
+## Specifying or changing the Parameter Store default tier \(console\)<a name="parameter-store-tier-changing"></a>

 The following procedure shows how to use the Systems Manager console to specify or change the default parameter tier for the current AWS account and Region\.

+**Tip**
+If you haven't created a parameter yet, you can use the AWS CLI or Tools for Windows PowerShell to change the default parameter tier\.
+For information, see [Specifying or changing the Parameter Store default tier \(AWS CLI\)](#parameter-store-tier-changing-cli) and [Specifying or changing the Parameter Store default tier \(PowerShell\)](#parameter-store-tier-changing-ps)\.

 **To specify or change the Parameter Store default tier**